Yoga for Carpal Tunnel Relief

 Carpal tunnel syndrome is one of the most common neurological conditions today.
 Its primary symptoms are hand or finger:

-But other unpleasant sensations can also manifest.
-These include burning, soreness, puffiness, hand clumsiness, and loss of grip strength.
-Sometimes patients feel shooting electric shocks through their hand.
+Along with the above, other unpleasant sensations can also manifest.
+These include itchiness, soreness, puffiness, and loss of temperature sensitivity.
+Sometimes patients see swelling in their fingers.

 fibromyalgia